Winter on Long Island

 Take in breathtaking ocean views from the top of Montauk Lighthouse, tour the halls and gardens of the magnificent Gold Coast mansions like Old Westbury Gardens, or play the championship golf course at Bethpage State Park.
 Catch a ferry on the South Shore to explore Fire Island National Seashore’s high dunes and maritime forests.
-Cultural and historic treasures include the Heckscher Museum of Art, Parrish Art Museum, Sag Harbor Whaling Museum and Sands Point Preserve, and Long Island Music & Entertainment Hall of Fame celebrating the region's biggest stars.
+Cultural and historic treasures include the Heckscher Museum of Art, Parrish Art Museum, Sag Harbor Whaling Museum, Sands Point Preserve, and Long Island Music & Entertainment Hall of Fame celebrating the region's biggest stars.

 Kids love fun-filled days at Adventureland Amusement Park, thrilling guests of all ages since 1962.
-Deep Hollow Ranch offers beachside horseback riding and wagon tours.
 Budget Travel and The Travel Channel rated Splish Splash, one of America’s Top 15 Waterparks.
 Explore the fascinating Long Island Aquarium and Cradle of Aviation Museum.
 Shopping is tops too, from seaside antique centers and farmstands to Americana Manhasset’s “Miracle Mile” of posh designers and Tanger Outlets’ hot deals at cool prices.

 For more information visit: Long Island Regional Tourism Office